 Summary of Lesson Activities:

-- paper napkins.
+- chart paper and marker

 Opening - Welcome and Lesson Introduction: